Velocidex/velociraptor-docs/content/blog/2023/2023-07-27-release-notes-0.7.0/index.md

 in individual files (one file per client record).
 This works ok as long as the number of clients is not too large and the filesystem is fast.
-As users are now deploying Velociraptor with larger deployment sizes we were seeing some slow downs when the number of cients exceeded 50k.
+As users are now deploying Velociraptor with larger deployment sizes we were seeing some slow downs when the number of clients exceeded 50k.

 In this release the client index was rewritten to store all client